jacver/react-brewing-website/README.md

 - [x] Purchase and implement domain name
 - [ ] Have images stored locally & render on deployed version to avoid online image hosting
+- [ ] Implement Django emails for confirmation email on reservation
 - [ ] Add mock storefront
 - [ ] Implement Stripe or PayPal for mock transactions